Surety Bond or Letter of Credit for Contractors: What's the Difference?

 For help in determining which risk management tool is best for your situation, reach out to an Old Republic Surety branch nearest you.

-Scot Albrinck is the Bond Manager of Old Republic Surety Company Cincinnati Contract Branch.
+Scot Albrinck is the Midwest Regional Vice President -Contract for Old Republic Surety Company.
 He has 10+ years of surety experience with over 4 of them at Old Republic Surety Company.
 He is a graduate of The Ohio State University where he earned his Bachelor's degree in Financial Management.
 He also has his AFSB certification.
 Scot enjoys spending time with his family, golfing, and doing anything adventurous and outdoors.